 The second chapter is an excerpt from a ground breaking book 'College Mindfulness Training: Reducing Student Life Stress and Improving Academic Performance' by Kevin Page, which carefully combines selected meditation exercises with guidance explaining the background, scientific context, and practical applications of mindfulness practice.
 Here, the author comes up with details how and why personal mindfulness practice is essential for the college-aged students to enhance their emotional well-being and academic performance.
 Throughout the chapter, the author provides readers with insights into basic meditation and mindfulness techniques along with extensive practical exercises for both beginner and intermediate-level meditation students.

-In chapter 3 -‘What do we do when students despair: Considering pedagogical caring’, Lorraine Eden, Kathy Lund Dean & Paul M Vaaler draw our attention towards some crucial questions pertinent to students’ mental health and wellbeing: “How far should we go to assist a student in distress?
+In chapter 3 -'What do we do when students despair: Considering pedagogical caring', Lorraine Eden, Kathy Lund Dean and Paul M Vaaler draw our attention towards some crucial questions pertinent to students' mental health and wellbeing: "How far should we go to assist a student in distress?
 What is our ethical responsibility as educators to help a student connect to our classroom learning?
-How do we determine when to engage with student distress, and how do we do it most effectively?”
+How do we determine when to engage with student distress, and how do we do it most effectively?"
 They also share real incidents they encountered with students who needed more help than they were initially prepared to give, and frame their response around the Awareness-Motivation-Capability model.
 The authors explore both the pros and cons of reaching out to specific students who appear to be struggling with various aspects of the course beyond content itself.

-The next chapter is an excerpt from the book ‘Helpful Skills for working with College Students’, authored by Monica Galloway Burke, Jill Duba Sauerheber, Aaron W Hughey & Karl Laves, which discusses about the skills necessary to facilitate the helping process and understand how to respond to student concerns and crises, including how to make referrals to appropriate campus or community resources.
+The next chapter is an excerpt from the book 'Helpful Skills for working with College Students', authored by Monica Galloway Burke, Jill Duba Sauerheber, Aaron W Hughey and Karl Laves, which discusses about the skills necessary to facilitate the helping process and understand how to respond to student concerns and crises, including how to make referrals to appropriate campus or community resources.
 This chapter also focuses on the idea of stress and how some stress can lead to the development of psychological disorders.
 There is also a brief description of the broad areas of psychological disorders, specifically anxiety and depression, and a focus on working with students who become at risk for suicide.
 Eating disorders and substance abuse are also discussed, including the impact of these disorders on students.
 Focusing on counseling concepts and applications essential for effective student affairs practice, this chapter includes questions for reflection, theory to practice exercises, case studies, and examples from the field.

-The last chapter of the book entitled ‘General Warning Signs’, authored by Dr. Bruce S. Sharkin, explores general warning signs of student distress, symptoms of specific psychological problems such as anxiety and depression, guidelines for interventions, and methods of making a referral for counseling.
-The author first discusses the challenges associated with trying to differentiate between normal developmental issues and more serious problems in college & university students.
+The last chapter of the book entitled 'General Warning Signs', authored by Dr. Bruce S. Sharkin, explores general warning signs of student distress, symptoms of specific psychological problems such as anxiety and depression, guidelines for interventions, and methods of making a referral for counseling.
+The author first discusses the challenges associated with trying to differentiate between normal developmental issues and more serious problems in college and university students.
 He then attempts to describe forms of behavior that should raise concern: disruptive, atypical, and unusual behavior.
 The author also discusses how academic-related difficulties such as poor performance and poor attendance of students may be a symptom of mental health problems that should be paid attention to.